Michael Tracey (journalist): Reporting and views

-Tracey has been critical of the Democratic Party and of allegations of collusion between Donald Trump and Russia.

 In 2019, Tracey criticized an article by Kevin Poulsen in The Daily Beast, which revealed the identity and criminal history of a man who had allegedly created a modified video of House Speaker Nancy Pelosi that made her appear drunk.

+Tracey was a recurring guest who defended left wing views on the Fox News program Tucker Carlson Tonight.

 In 2021, The Daily Dot reported that Tracey "has been referred to by some as a 'Left Heretic,' a term used for self-described liberals who oppose, among other things, what they deem to be 'identity politics'".

-In April 2022, Tracey described photos of the Bucha massacre as "war propaganda" and questioned their authenticity.
+In April 2022, Justin Ling wrote in Foreign Policy that Tracey had questioned the authenticity of photos relating to the Bucha massacre as potential "war propaganda".
+In response, Tracey described Ling's article as a "smear" that took his comments "completely out of context"; arguing that his full tweet was an expression of concern that journalists had begun repeating Ukrainian government claims as fact, before they had been independently verified.